iterative/mlem.ai/content/docs/gto/user-guide.md

 [example-gto](https://github.com/iterative/example-gto/blob/main/artifacts.yaml)
 repo.

-## Acting downstream
+## Acting in CI/CD

-Once Git tag was pushed, you can start acting downstream.
-One of the popular options here is to use CI/CD, setting it to be triggered by pushing a Git tag.
+Once Git tags are pushed, you can start acting in systems downstream.
+A popular options is to use CI/CD (triggered when Git tags are pushed).
 For general details, check out something like
 [GitHub Actions](https://github.com/features/actions),
 [GitLab CI/CD](https://docs.gitlab.com/ee/ci/) or